Modeling dissipation in quantum active matter: Open quantum system description of a quantum active particle

 \subsection{Potential experimental realization}

 A possible realization of the model considered here is a quantum-mechanical particle in a trap centered at position $x_c(t)$.
-With a computer, the trajectory of the center~$\{x_c(t)\}$ is generated, which is possible since the dynamics of $x_c$ does not depend on $\hat \rho$.
-By moving the center of the potential, we can realize the Hamiltonian \eqref{eq:hamiltonian}.
-At the final time, the spatial probability distribution of the quantum particle is obtained from the wavefunction.
+The trajectory of the center~$\{x_c(t)\}$ can be generated by a computer.
 By repeating this procedure for a set of $\{x_c(t)\}$, the average value of the quantum mean squared displacement, explained in the following subsection, can be measured.
 A sketch of such experimental realization is shown in Fig.~\ref{fig:setup}.
+We note that equations similar to the dissipator Eq.\ \eqref{eq:Lindblad-dynamics} are used to describe the laser cooling dynamics of a particle trapped by a harmonic oscillator, such as for instance a single trapped ion \cite{Eschner:2003}.
+Here, the thermalization rate and the temperature can be varied by changing the intensity and detuning of the laser \cite{Stenholm:1986,Eschner:2003,Morigi:2003}.